 New products

 R&D supports businesses in developing new offerings or improving existing ones based on market demand.
-By conducting research and applying your findings to your final product, companies are more likely to develop something that meets customers’ needs and performs well in the marketplace.
+By conducting research and applying the findings to their final product, companies are more likely to develop something that meets customers’ needs and performs well in the marketplace.

 Efficiency

-R&D can help businesses understand their place in the market as well as identify inefficiencies in their workflows.
-Insights from R&D activities can illuminate ways to improve operations as well as where to most effectively allocate resources, increasing overall efficiency.
+R&D can help businesses understand their place in the market and identify inefficiencies in their workflows.
+Insights from R&D activities can illuminate ways to improve operations as well as where to allocate resources most effectively, thereby increasing overall efficiency.

 Cost reductions